 Can You Take Creatine During A Fast?

-In order for a supplement to break a fast, it has to elicit an insulin response, which subsequently causes blood sugar to rise and will halt autophagy and kick you out of a fasted state.
+In order for a supplement to break a fast, it has to elicit a significant metabolic response, such as rising insulin levels, which subsequently causes blood sugar to rise and will halt autophagy.
+Can creatine spike insulin?
+It cannot.

-However, because creatine does not contain any sugar or artificial sweeteners and is only a single non-proteogenic amino acid, it doesn’t provoke insulin release and thus doesn’t interfere with a fasted state 8.
+Because creatine does not contain any sugar or artificial sweeteners and is not a protein like a protein powder, it doesn’t provoke insulin release and thus doesn’t interfere with a fasted state or the fat loss process where you're trying to maintain lower insulin levels.
+(8)

-Similarly, other research suggests that creatine supplementation can improve glucose tolerance but does not affect insulin sensitivity in healthy males undergoing aerobic training 9.
+Similarly, other research suggests that creatine supplementation can improve glucose tolerance but does not affect insulin sensitivity in healthy males undergoing aerobic training.
+(9) This means taking creatine won't disrupt your fasting goals.

 With that said, we’re talking about pure creatine supplements that don’t contain any additives.
 The problem is that many creatine supplements are sweetened and flavored, or added into other fitness supplements that do cause an insulin response, which means that consuming them would break your fast.